RxnWeaver/RxnWeaver/doc/design/stereo-determination.md

 InChI API documentation v1.04.
 Specific algorithms may coincide or differ, based on computational considerations.

+Notably, we differ in parity naming convention.
+InChI maps all determinable configurations into two parities: **even** and **odd**.
+This is not very intuitive, and often requires looking up the meaning of a parity in the context of a particular stereo configuration.
+We have observed that most scientists re-map the InChI parity value to _old school_ `R`, `S`, `E`, `Z`, _etc_.
+Accordingly, we directly use the _old school_ symbols themselves.

 **N.B.** Should the input molecule have *no* recorded stereo information at all (*i.e.* up/down bond information and identification of all chiral centres), we treat the molecule as non-chiral!
 The